 Each training webpage will include information on credits.
 Credit information pertaining to the Better Buildings: Better Business Conference is located on the conference website.

 To receive credit, you must be present for the entire training; partial credit cannot be given.

-In order to receive credit for viewing a webinar, you'll need to pass a short quiz.
+In order to receive credit for viewing a webinar, you'll need to pass a short quiz with a score of 80% or greater.
+Once you complete all modules and pass the quiz, a course completion certificate will be available within the LMS (you can download these anytime by clicking on the certificate icon next to your initials).
+If you need credits submitted on your behalf, contact email@example.com.
 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

 All cancellations are subject to a $25 administrative fee.
 We will refund 50 percent of the registration fee for cancellations received within two weeks of the training.
 Cancellations made within three business days of the training are nonrefundable.
 If this program is not held for any reason, our liability is limited to the refund of the program fee.